 2. Get it in proportion

 The size of your garden room is governed by planning regulations, but, as a general rule, it should be big enough to be useful and to evolve as your needs change, though not so large it overwhelms your garden or throws too much of it into shade.
 To better visualise its proportions, mark out the proposed boundaries with string or canes.
 Rethinking its size?
 Consider investing instead in a really well-designed garden shed.
+Consult out buyer's guide to the best garden sheds before choosing yours.

 3. Consider a green roof